 Important: The cancellation deadline for most supplemental insurance policies is 30 September, 2018.

 Some supplemental insurance policies help cover the cost of keeping physically fit, by contributing to gym memberships or antenatal classes, for example.
 An increasing number of insurers are also offering cheaper premiums based on step counting incentives via app or other fitness tracker.
 These supplemental insurance packages cover a portion of the costs incurred in connection with gyms, fitness classes and health-promoting activities such as aerobics, antenatal exercises and preventive courses.

-A word of caution, however: insurers won't necessarily accept just any service provider – most require that gyms and sports centres, for instance, are Qualitop-certified (link in German only).
+A word of caution, however: insurers won't necessarily accept just any service provider – most require that gyms and sports centres, for instance, have a quality label such as Qualitop or Fitness-Guide (links in German only).
 You can typically obtain a contribution of between 200 and 500 francs per year – on the condition that you purchase a particular type of membership or ticket (e.g. one that covers at least 10 sessions).
 In addition, many insurers impose a limit of 50 to 75 per cent of the fitness-related costs.
 Do you go to the gym on a regular basis?
 If so, a supplementary insurance policy may be well worth looking into.
 Just check that your gym is recognized by your chosen health insurance company.

 For wellness: health resorts and courses like yoga and autogenic training

 It is said that a healthy body means a healthy mind.
 But the reverse is also true.
 That’s why some supplemental insurance companies cover swim passes and thermal bath multi-tickets, in addition to relaxation therapies like yoga.
 Some also cover techniques like autogenic training and courses on stress management.
 As is the case with gym memberships, insurers do not accept all providers.
 For yoga courses, for example, some insurers have lists of recognized providers or refer you to this professional register (in German and French only).